Tom Jolliffe on great films, unfairly forgotten in time…

 However there are a lot of films which were good, great, maybe on occasion cinematically important which have become hazy memories over time.
 Perhaps they never quite got the recognition or audience warranted in the first place, and the memory has faded further since.
 Maybe they were a good part of a master film-makers CV, somewhat pushed to the back by their more iconic works.
 Which brings me in.
 Here’s a little (barely tip of an iceberg) reminder of some excellent films which have become distant afterthoughts.

-Christopher Nolan is currently scoring his atypically strong reviews and box office takings on the big screen with the historical epic, Dunkirk.
-When you look back over his career there are defining points.
+When you look back over the career of Christopher Nolan there are defining points.
 Memento was the breakout film.
 Batman Begins and beyond made him mainstream and arguably the most successful director of the modern era.
 However there’s a film in his CV that’s a great piece of work.
 It bought together a couple of exceptional actors on the wane and brought the best out of them.
-The film was Insomnia, the actors, Al Pacino and the late Robin Williams.
-Lithe by Nolan’s more recent standards (Dunkirk excluded) and more introspective (as opposed to dialogue heavy exposition), Insomnia was a quiet, contemplative and taut thriller.
+The film was Insomnia, the actors Al Pacino and the late Robin Williams.
+Lithe by Nolan’s more recent standards and more introspective (as opposed to dialogue heavy exposition), Insomnia was a quiet, contemplative and taut thriller.
 Pacino hadn’t been this good since last working with Michael Mann, and Robin Williams was immense.

 Keeping with the theme of forgotten greats on legendary CVs, how about The Conversation?
 Francis Ford Coppola’s often overlooked master work had the misfortune of being sandwiched between two of the greatest films ever made (the first two Godfather films).
 It shouldn’t lessen what is an exceptional film.
 Very minimalist, restrained, but tension throughout and a career best performance from Gene Hackman.
 The Conversation has often been referenced or spoofed by more mainstream film and TV, and audiences probably have caught the references, having not seen this film.
 It remains however, an important film in a prolific period for Coppola.
 It showed he didn’t need to spend enormous amounts of money on grandiose epics, but could be just as effective on a smaller, more intimate scale.